MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

    You should now have a user-specific view that shows what permissions they have.

-2. To trace why a user does or doesn't have any of the listed permissions, hover over the permission and choose **Why**.
+2. Trace why a user does or doesn't have any of the listed permissions.
+Hover over the permission, and then choose **Why**.

    ![Choose Why in permissions list view for project level information](media/permissions-list-view-project-level-information-2019.png)